medullaskyline/LeafMap/README.md

-Trying out leaflet.js
+Trying out leaflet.js.

-To load the json data, open a simple web server
+The JSON data won't load if index.html is open from your file system.
+Run a simple webserver like this

-> python -m SimpleHTTPServer
+> python -m SimpleHTTPServer:

+and then the json data will be visible.